letItCurl/coding_challenge_rb/README.md

 # RUBY CODING CHALLENGE
 >ruby is 🔥

-these are ruby training exercices
+These are ruby training exercices

 # About me